 There have been changes in production over recent years too.

 “The amount of varieties of oysters that are available now is tremendous—300 to 400 in this country alone.
 They don’t all spawn at the same time.
 That’s one of the reasons I can keep 20 oysters on my menu.
 I can source oysters all the time.
 We also have available southern hemisphere oysters, where it’s winter,” he tells me.

 The Oyster Bar also serves cooked oysters.

-“Oyster pan roast has celery salt, sweet chili sauce, half-and-half, butter and clam juice.
+“Oyster pan roast has celery salt, sweet chilli sauce, half-and-half, butter and clam juice.
 We serve it over toast,” says Sandy.

-I glance at the Oyster Bar’s U-shaped counters know where I’ll be having lunch.
+I glance at the Oyster Bar’s U-shaped counters and know where I’ll be having lunch.

 Photos illustrating this post are by Why Eye Photography.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.